 The Gerson Institute’s Coaching service is an excellent resource for anyone beginning the Gerson Therapy, particularly those starting from home.
 Our coaches have decades of experience with the Gerson Therapy, and provide support and guidance on the non-medical aspects of the Gerson Therapy through appointments by telephone or Skype.
 Your Gerson coach can provide ongoing support to keep you on track and help you avoid pitfalls for the duration of your time on the therapy.

 Hire a Home Set-up Trainer.

-Home Set-up Trainers work in a client’s home, usually for two or three weeks, helping them to prepare their home environment for the Gerson Therapy.
+Home Set-up Trainers work in a client’s home, usually for 3-4 days, helping them to prepare their home environment for the Gerson Therapy.
 A Gerson Home Set-up Trainer teaches the client how to follow Gerson Therapy, including the cooking, juicing and enema procedures.

 Find Help Locally.

 If hiring a Home Set-up Trainer isn’t an option, or if you need continued assistance after the Trainer has left, you may want to look into hiring help locally.
 If you have family or friends that live with you or nearby, they may be able to assist you with the cooking and juicing.
 Alternatively, you may be able to find a volunteer, or hire someone to come help you with the cooking and juicing for a few hours a day, or a few times a week.
 Try posting an ad on Craigslist or putting up an ad on the bulletin board of your local health food store.
 A Home Set-up Trainer can teach a caregiver how to assist you after they have left, or you can teach a caregiver how to cook and juice yourself.
 The Gerson Therapy is truly a full-time job, so having support and assistance is vital.

 Get Set Up